The front ranks of nursing science, service

 - Active support in helping you find and secure ways to fund your course of study.

-- View core curriculum, course descriptions and example plans of study in the UNMC College of Nursing Catalog.
+- View core curriculum and course descriptions in the UNMC College of Nursing Catalog.

 - Must have completed a Bachelor of Science in Nursing (BSN) or a Master of Science in Nursing (MSN) degree from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN) accredited school of nursing.